 16. Starlight from The Boys Comics

-Let me start by saying that Starlight is a great character!
+Let me start by saying that Starlight is a great blonde superhero character!
 And I don’t care if she can’t fight the likes of Homelander and Soldier Boy.
 Who could?
 Starlight is idealistic and sincere.
 She wants to make the world a better place whereas all the other supes are cynical about their duties.
 Also, this blonde is no slouch.
-Her skin is for all intents and purposes indestructible!
+Her skin is indestructible!
 She’s strong enough to injure Stormfront who can take some level of Homelander heat vision blasts to the chest.
 And who else can say something like: “If you jump ship and you let the assholes steer, then you’re a part of the problem”?
-I find it absolutely beautiful.
+I find it beautiful.

 15. Felicity Shagwell from Austin Powers: The Spy Who Shagged Me

 When Austin first traveled back to 1969, he met this blonde knockout who was a CIA agent.
 Felicity, portrayed by actress Heather Graham, is extremely sexually liberated.
 Unfortunately, Austin has to turn down her seduction, since he does not have his Mojo that has been stolen by Doctor Evil.
 However, Miss Shagwell does become his love interest.

 To be honest, I don’t think that Nancy Callahan is such a great character.
 The only reason that I put her on this list of 26 best blonde characters is that I’m only human.
 And Jessica Alba is divine!
 And if it wasn’t a fact before then Nancy’s cowboy-themed dance, complete with Stetson and lasso, clarified that debate once and for all.
 C.J. was into crystals, meditation, and dream interpretation, as well as saving lives.